pjtunstall/retro-raiders/README.md

 Use left and right arrow keys to move, and space to fire.
 You can only have one bullet on screen at a time, as in the original Space Invaders.
 Hold down space to keep firing.

+Restart at any time by refreshing the page or with P for pause, followed by N for new game.

 ## 3. Play online

 [Retro Raiders](https://retro-raiders.netlify.app/)